Trading 212 is a trading name of Trading 212 UK Ltd. (the Company).

 We welcome feedback on our service at any time.
 If you are dissatisfied with our services, please give us the opportunity to fix the problem.
 We will investigate, answer your questions and work hard so you enjoy trading with us.

-Should you feel dissatisfied with any aspect of our service, your first action should be to contact our Customer Service Team at firstname.lastname@example.org or via the Chat facility.
+Should you feel dissatisfied with any aspect of our service, your first action should be to contact our Customer Service Team at firstname.lastname@example.org.

 The complaints handling procedure sets out the method for the submission of complaints by clients and the Company’s processes for dealing with such complaints.